Massage Guns for Back Pain Pros & Cons (and Top Pick)

 High-end massagers have more applications and you have to learn about them and start gradually, or not at all if you have certain injuries.

-👉 Alternatively, you can use neck traction to safely treat your injured neck.
+We would recommend NOT using massage guns for neck pain – in the cervical area.
+Alternatively, you can use neck traction to safely treat your injured neck.

 Also, we advise pregnant women to avoid using a massage gun altogether.

 Can You Use a Massage Gun in the Cervical Area?

 We would highly recommend avoiding using a massage gun in the cervical area if you suffer from neck injuries such as a cervical bulging disc, DDD (degenerative disc disease), or neck arthritis.